V-Cent/TTE/docs/README.md

 ## Toolchain

 TTE is fueled by the Unified collective to parse tech documents and news into the website.
-It supports GFM (Github Flavored Markdown) and multiple others functionalities such as emojis (:joy:), math and custom directives (from commonmark) for media and tag handling.
+It supports GFM (Github Flavored Markdown) and multiple others functionalities such as emojis (:joy:) and custom directives (from commonmark) for media and tag handling.

 The following tools/libraries are utilized: Unified, esbuild, Prettier, npm.